Code-Institute-Submissions/interactive-frontend-milestone/README.md

 The aim of this project is to build an interactive front-end site, which should respond to users’ actions, allowing users to actively engage with data, and alter the way the site displays this information in order to achieve their preferred goals, using all the technologies that I've learned about so far, for Code Institute.

-To do this, I’ve created a website that’s a guide to Dubai, a city in the UAE.
-I used my knowledge of the city to do this, as I lived there for several years, and felt like I know more than the average tourist might know.
+To do this, I’ve created a website that’s a guide four visitors to Dubai, a city in the UAE.

+The project can be found at [https://dombeesley.github.io/interactive-frontend-milestone/](https://dombeesley.github.io/interactive-frontend-milestone/)

 ## UX <hr>

 ![Website on different devices](assets/images/responsive.jpg)

+My website is a guide to Dubai.
+I used my knowledge of the city to create it, as I lived there for several years, and felt like I know more than the average tourist might know.

-The goal of the website, as outlined in the site’s introduction, is to be a guide for visitors to Dubai.
+The goal of the website is to serve as a guide for visitors to Dubai.
 Many visitors to Dubai don’t know of many landmarks other than the Burj Khalifa, for example, and with this website I aim to provide information on a wide range of landmarks that tourists might like to know about, from theme parks to art galleries.

 A lot of tourists also don’t know where places are in relation to other places.
 If they don’t leave their hotel, they might not get a sense of where they are.
 With the map, I can show where the landmarks are, and have tried to spread the landmarks out, choosing places on the coast as well as in the city centre.